Everything You Need to Know About the Red Reishi Mushroom

 A 2016 review on the red reishi mushroom shows that it could be promising for not only preventing cancer but also fighting it in cancer patients and helping support current cancer treatment.

-Studies have proven that red reishi has specific anti-inflammatory actions which can protect neurons and nerves from inflammation.
+Studies have proven that red Reishi has specific anti-inflammatory actions that can protect neurons and nerves from inflammation.
 Therefore, preventing it from causing memory problems, especially in the elderly.